Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * Press the Steam button > Power and Switch to Desktop.
 * Find and open Konsole.

-If you haven't already set a password: type `passwd` to do so.
+If you haven't already set a password, type `passwd` to do so.

 # Enabling TPM and dm_crypt